DexterHuang/CyberCodeOnline/UpdateNote.md

 ### 0.1825

+-   Gang leaderboard is graphic is overhauled, now it shows the gang's image motto and member count.
 -   Now `Jin` will sell `Volunteer Service Medallion`, this is to ensure that people with very bad luck can also obtain the item by exchanging it with `Paw Credit` which is obtainable from the `Pet Shelter Volunteer Shift AFK` activity.
 -   You can now recycle `Volunteer Service Medallion` using `Recycler` to get `Paw Credit`